Jianwei-Wu-1/NameGenerationPlugin/README.md

 # UNameIt

-This is a proof-of-concept prototype of UNameIt: An uniqueness-based, data-driven approach.
+This is a proof-of-concept prototype of UNameIt: An uniqueness-based, data-driven approach for providing descriptive names for JUnit tests.

 ## Installation